-Dan Ritchie: So those are some of the places they can get more resources.
-Our program is really very simple.
-There is a book that comes with it and then a series of videos and there is even a bonus from Rick Kaselj.
+Dan Ritchie: Those are some places where they can get more resources.
+Our program is very simple.
+There is a book that comes with it, then a series of videos, and there is even a bonus from Rick Kaselj.

 Rick Kaselj: Staying injury free!
 So there you go!
-Thank you very much Dan.
+Thank you very much, Dan.
 Thank you very much for watching the video.
-We are enjoying here in sunny Orange County.
+We are enjoying it here in sunny Orange County.

 Rick Kaselj, MS